How to Prepare Radio Scripts for Production

 just the right time.
 For example, music must be established before allowing

-an actor to speak, or a sound effect must be fully heard before letting an
+an actor to speak; Or, a sound effect must be fully heard before letting an

 at a timing determined by the

-director.
-The director may point to a performer exactly when they want them to begin
+or SFX artist signaling exactly when they want them to begin

 a line or SFX cue.
-Or sometimes the performer must merely be conscious that they delay delivery until the previous cue reaches the desired point.
-The script
+At other times, the performer must merely be conscious that they

 underlined music cues or